n-crespo/jlab-2024/reports/week5.md

   - returns true if the logs should be updated, false if they shouldn't
   - displays the reason for not updating the logs if false (part has already been issued/no longer in inventory, )

+# Tuesday

+- attended Pansophy Team Meeting where we discussed the work I did on Monday